 Weather has a serious effect on migrating birds, particularly when land birds flying over the sea encounter adverse winds and rain.
-This happens every year in spring when cold fronts or depressions pass through Hong Kong from the northeast and meet land birds migrating over the South China Sea from The Philippines and North Borneo (see Figure 1).
+This happens every year in spring when cold fronts or depressions pass through Hong Kong from the northeast and meet land birds migrating over the South China Sea from The Philippines and North Borneo (see Figure 2.1).
 These birds are nearing the end of a 36 hour overseas flight and many are desperate to find land.
 This results in very large numbers of birds suddenly appearing on the coast, in particular Po Toi because of its location.
 These are called 'falls' in ornithology.
 Typhoons can have a similar effect in both spring and autumn.

 In these circumstances, migrants are desperate to reach land and Po Toi is a haven.
 Many do not reach land and fall into the sea.
-These occur every year and sometimes create HK record numbers of individual species.
+These occur every year and sometimes create Hong Kong record numbers of individual species.
 Po Toi is a spectacular haven for migrant birds on these occasions, and record numbers of many migrant species have been recorded there over the last few years.

-The records of Migrant "Falls" are listed in Table.
-2.7 and 2.8.
+The records of Migrant "Falls" are listed in Tables 2.7 and 2.8.

-Table 2.7 Records of migrant "falls" on Po Toi
+Table 2.7Records of migrant "falls" on Po Toi

-Date Descriptions Photo (Table 2.4) 15 th and 16 th April a total of over 1,000 Chinese Sparrowhawks (Accipiter soloensis) 1 2006 were seen over Po Toi, including 780 on 16 th , a HK record day total 24 th April 2006 a single flock of over 50 Common Sandpipers (Actitis 2 hypoleucos) was in the harbour, a HK record day total 25 th April 2006 83 Brown Shrikes (Lanius cristatus), a HK record, with individual 3,4 birds all over the southern area and some recovered from the sea in a HKBWS boat trip.
-17 th May 2006 during the passage of Typhoon Chanchu, over 80 Streaked 5 Shearwaters (Calonectris leucomelas), easily a HK record total, were amongst many seabirds feeding in waters around Po Toi (5) 27 th March 2007 939 Red-necked Phalaropes (Phalaropus lobatus) passed the south point in a continuous two-hour movement 1 st and 2 nd April 2008 142 Grey-faced Buzzards (Butastur indicus) passed through Po 6,7 Toi including 98 on 2 nd (6 and 7) 1 st and 2 nd April in a major fall of small bitterns, 44 Yellow Bitterns (Ixobrychus 8,9 2008 - 21 st May sinensis), 29 Schrenck's Bitterns (Ixobrychus eurhythmus)
+Date Descriptions Photo (Table 2.8) 15 & 16 April 2006 A total of over 1,000 Chinese Sparrowhawks (Accipiter 1 soloensis) were seen over Po Toi, including 780 on 16th, a Hong Kong record day total 24 April 2006 A single flock of over 50 Common Sandpipers (Actitis 2 hypoleucos) was in the harbour, a Hong Kong record day total 25 April 2006 83 Brown Shrikes (Lanius cristatus), a Hong Kong record, 3,4 with individual birds all over the southern area and some recovered from the sea in a HKBWS boat trip.
+17 May 2006 During the passage of Typhoon Chanchu, over 80 Streaked 5 Shearwaters (Calonectris leucomelas), easily a Hong Kong record total, were amongst many seabirds feeding in waters around Po Toi.
+27 March 2007 939 Red-necked Phalaropes (Phalaropus lobatus) passed the south point in a continuous two-hour movement 1 & 2 April 2008 142 Grey-faced Buzzards (Butastur indicus) passed through 6,7 Po Toi including 98 on 2 April 2008

-Date Descriptions Photo (Table 2.4) 2008 including a unprecedented flock of 22, 2 Cinnamon Bittern (Ixobrychus cinnamomeus), 8 Black Bitterns (Ixobrychus flavicollis), 7 Striated Herons (Butorides striata) and a Malayan Night Heron (Gorsachius melanolophus) and a record count of 89 Brown Shrikes (Lanius cristatus) were all present on the island in a single day 9 th September 2010 430 Aleutian Terns (Sterna aleutica) passed the south point 10 following TS Lion Rock, around 5% of the world population of this species (10) 10 th November 2011 at least 16 Blue-and-white Flycatchers (Cyanoptila 11 cyanomelana) were on the Island following TD Banyan.
+Date Descriptions Photo (Table 2.8) 1 & 2 April 2008 - In a major fall of small bitterns, 44 Yellow Bitterns 8,9 21 May 2008 (Ixobrychus sinensis), 29 Schrenck's Bitterns (Ixobrychus eurhythmus) including a unprecedented flock of 22, 2 Cinnamon Bittern (Ixobrychus cinnamomeus), 8 Black Bitterns (Ixobrychus flavicollis), 7 Striated Herons (Butorides striata) and a Malayan Night Heron (Gorsachius melanolophus) and a record count of 89 Brown Shrikes (Lanius cristatus) were all present on the island in a single day 15 April 2010 1,440 Chinese Sparrowhawks were seen over Po Toi in two 5 hours, exceeding the Hong Kong record day total for this species set on 16 April 2006 above 9 September 2010 430 Aleutian Terns (Sterna aleutica) passed the south point 10 following TS Lion Rock, around 5% of the world population of this species 10 November 2011 At least 16 Blue-and-white Flycatchers (Cyanoptila 11 cyanomelana) were on the Island following the Tropical Depression Banyan.
+10 May 2014 95 Brown Shrikes, a new Hong Kong record exceeding the 3,4 number seen on 25 April 2006 above

-Table 2.8 Photos of Records of migrant "falls" on Po Toi
+Table 2.8 Photos of records of migrant "falls" on Po Toi